blokks/legacy-docs/src/content/advanced-options/auto-scroll.md

 url = "hide-components.md"
 +++

-When enabled, the [time indicator]({{< relref "basic-structure.md#time-indicator" >}}) is automatically scrolled into view, showing speakers and bands that are currently playing.
+When enabled, the *Time indicator* is automatically scrolled into view, showing speakers and bands that are currently playing.
 This option works on desktop and only during days of the event.

 <span class='note'>Sometimes this feature can be cumbersome though.
 For example, when your schedule is embedded on a one-page website and you don't want the whole page to scroll.
 In those cases you want to disable the `data-auto-scroll` feature.</span>